Legs and Joey Ramone around the time this story takes place. Photo by Tom Hearn

 There was a crowd of people surrounding Bowie when he walked through the Factory to the backroom where Andy was waiting for him, surrounded by his own coterie of supporters.
 It was more like a gang war than a private meeting.
 All the hangers-on were topping themselves with one-liners, vying to be noticed for the history books.
 I'm sure Andy was relieved to have so many people around because he seldom had much to say, ever.

 I waited by the receptionist's desk, up front, for 45 minutes to an hour, for Bowie to remerge so I could ask him for the interview and be on my way.
 It was excruciatingly boring, as all the gay guys who worked for Andy were too important to talk to me.
 Real fucking snobs.
-I tried hitting on the only girl in the place, Catherine Guinness, the heiress to the Guinness beer fortune, who was mildly amused by my efforts but wasn't interested.
+I tried hitting on the only girl in the place, Katherine Guinness, the heiress to the Guinness beer fortune, who was mildly amused by my efforts but wasn't interested.
 Like I said, boring.

 That same day, Marty Thau had just given me the new Suicide record he’d produced.
-I couldn't wait to get to some girl's apartment or the Ramones loft on 2nd Street to play it, since I didn't have my own place, and Holmstrom monopolized the stereo at the Dump with Lou Reed's shitty Metal Machine Music, the worst record in the history of noise.
+I couldn't wait to get to some girl's apartment or the Ramones loft on 2nd Street to play it, since I didn't have my own place, and Holmstrom monopolised the stereo at the Dump with Lou Reed's shitty Metal Machine Music, the worst record in the history of noise.

 Anyway, Bowie finally came out of the backroom surrounded by his minions, who seemed to have doubled in size behind the closed door.
 As he was bidding Andy a fond farewell, I slipped over to him and said, "Mr. Bowie, I was wondering if you'd be willing to do an interview for PUNK..."